chloebrault/chloebrault.github.io/_pages/publications.md

   Mellon Sawyer Seminar, Center for Spatial and Textual Analysis, Stanford University (Stanford, California)

 - **Where is the World for Quebec?
 (February 2024)**
   Literary Lab Meeting, Stanford University (Stanford, California)
-  Brief overview of the talk or key takeaways.

 - **Belatedly Canceled (May 2023)**
   Center for Spatial and Textual Analysis, Stanford University (Stanford, California)